 As summer vacation is over, everyone goes back to work and school, the days are getting shorter; your pet may be experience much less time outdoors than they were used to over spring and summer months.
 Your dog may need the extra exercise so putting them in a dog daycare during the day would help with the extra energy and missed attention.

 Plan for Holidays

-As we all start to make plans for the thanksgiving, long weekends and other holidays, make sure you take the time to book well in advance any dog boarding services required.
+As we all start to make plans for the long weekends and other holidays, make sure you take the time to book well in advance any dog boarding services required.
 Well planned travel plans means less stress for you and your pet.

 Congratulations.
 You’re a proud owner of a Lab puppy!
 While you may be excited and bustling with happiness, you might also have questions about what to do next with your beloved pup.
 One of the best ways to get started is to train your Lab to be obedient to listen and comprehend your instructions.
 You should include basic commands like sit, stand, heel, stay, come, and down right from the beginning so that they grow up learning to be smart and calm. (more…)